gocd/docs.go.cd/configuration/admin_timer.md

+---
+description: Run a GoCD pipeline on a schedule or timer
+keywords: GoCD configuration, GoCD pipeline, scheduled pipelines, cron, timer, continuous delivery pipeline, CD pipeline, stage, material, trigger
+---

-# Run a pipeline on a schedule
+# Run a GoCD pipeline on a schedule

 To run a pipeline at a given time, use a timer.
 Timers understand a cron-like specification for when to run a pipeline.